New Year’s Superstitions and Traditions: 7 Ways to Boost Your Luck (2026)

 4) First Footing

-The first guest to step into your home after the clock strikes twelve can dictate the luck you’ll have for the entire year.
+The first guest to step into your home after the clock strikes twelve can dictate the luck you will have for the entire year.
 A tall, dashing male bearing gifts supposedly brings the best fortune.
 According to this belief, no one should exit the house until a visitor has first stepped in, and nothing should be taken out of the house on New Year’s Day.
+The Scottish version, called first-footing, traditionally calls for the visitor to bring coal, shortbread, salt, black bun, and whisky as gifts of warmth, food, flavor, and cheer.

 6) New Year’s Babies

 A Polish tradition suggests that rising early on New Year’s Day sets the tone for the rest of the year.
-Plus, if you touch the floor with your right foot upon waking, you’re paving the way for a year filled with good luck.
-(You’re quite literally starting the year on the “right” foot.)
+Plus, if you touch the floor with your right foot upon waking, you are paving the way for a year filled with good luck.
+(You are quite literally starting the year on the “right” foot.)

 New Year’s Food Superstitions and Traditions

 - Yearning for a sweet year ahead?
-Indulge in chiacchiere, an Italian carnival fried pastry – find the recipe below!
+Indulge in chiacchiere, an Italian carnival fried pastry.

-- For Pennsylvania “Dutch” Germans, a hearty meal of pork and sauerkraut is considered a good luck charm for the New Year.
+- For Pennsylvania Dutch (German) households, a hearty meal of pork and sauerkraut is considered a good luck charm for the New Year.
+The pig roots forward, and the sauerkraut sliced into long strands represents a long life.

-- In the Southern U.S., feasting on black-eyed peas, ham hocks, and collard greens or cabbage on New Year’s Day is thought to bring a financial windfall.
+- In the Southern US, feasting on black-eyed peas, ham hocks, and collard greens (or cabbage) on New Year’s Day is thought to bring a financial windfall.
+Peas for pennies, greens for paper money, cornbread for gold.

-- Enjoying foods shaped like a circle—such as donuts and bagels—can supposedly bring good fortune in the coming year.
+- Enjoying foods shaped like a circle, such as donuts and bagels, can supposedly bring good fortune in the coming year.
+The closed circle symbolizes a year coming back around.

 - German folklore advocates eating herring at midnight to attract luck for the following year.